Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 The method returns an array with two items.
 The first item represents the value held in `state`, and the second item is a method that can be used to update the first item in `state`.

-You use the array destructuring syntax in JavaScript to access both of these items.
+Use the array destructuring syntax in JavaScript to access both of these items.

 In your component, you see you’re defining a `const` which is a destructured array.
 This array contains two items: the first is the value held in `state`, call it `name`, but remember this is a title you’re giving it.
 You could call it anything, but call it `name` as that’s meaningful right now.